Albion VCTs – hero 2021

 Performance and dividends

-Over the 10 years to December 2022, the Albion VCTs have produced NAV total returns (including dividends reinvested) ranging from 68.6% to 130.1%, with returns over five years ranging from 31.9% to 55.7%.
+Over five years to June 2025, the Albion VCTs have produced NAV total returns (including dividends reinvested) ranging from 32.0% to 50.8% of starting NAV.
 Past performance is not a guide to the future.
 Note, we show VCT returns over a five-year period as a minimum, where possible.
 Where a VCT has followed the same investment strategy for longer, we also show returns over 10 years.

-The six VCTs aim to pay half-yearly dividends (each calculated as 2.5% of the most recently announced NAV) twice a year, each in a different month.
-So, an investment in all six VCTs could potentially generate a monthly income stream throughout the year – dividends are variable and not guaranteed.
+The three VCTs aim to pay half-yearly dividends (each calculated as 2.5% of the most recently announced NAV) twice a year, each in a different month.
+So, an investment in all three VCTs could potentially generate a bi-monthly income stream throughout the year – dividends are variable and not guaranteed.

-Over the five years to December 2022, the six Albion VCTs have paid total dividends per share of between 28.5% and 58.2% of the starting net asset value on 31 December 2017.
+Over the five years to June 2025, the three Albion VCTs have paid total dividends per share of between 35.2% and 40.0% of starting NAV.

 NAV and cumulative dividends per share over five years (p)